The Patriot's Primer on American Liberty (Full Copyright Text)

 As John Adams resolved, “If men through fear, fraud or mistake, should in terms renounce and give up any essential natural right, the eternal law of reason and the great end of society, would absolutely vacate such renunciation; the right to freedom being the gift of God Almighty, it is not in the power of Man to alienate this gift, and voluntarily become a slave.”

-It is these fundamental principles of Liberty, as “endowed” and protected by Rule of Law, that Thomas Jefferson and the delegates enumerated in our Declaration of Independence, and which James Madison later codified in our Constitution.
-(Notably, references to “God” and “our Creator” would eventually be included in all 50 state constitutions.)
+It is these fundamental principles of Liberty, as “endowed” and protected by Rule of Law versus the rule of men, that Thomas Jefferson and the delegates enumerated in our Declaration of Independence, and which James Madison later codified in our Constitution.
+(References to “God” and “our Creator” would eventually be included in all fifty state constitutions.)

 “We Resolve to Conquer or Die”

-“The fate of unborn millions will now depend, under God, on the courage and conduct of this army. … We have therefore to resolve to conquer or die: Our own Country’s Honor, all call upon us for a vigorous and manly exertion, and if we now shamefully fail, we shall become infamous to the whole world.” —George Washington
+“The fate of unborn millions will now depend, under God, on the courage and conduct of this army.
+Our cruel and unrelenting Enemy leaves us no choice but a brave resistance, or the most abject submission… We have therefore to resolve to conquer or die: Our own Country’s Honor, all call upon us for a vigorous and manly exertion, and if we now shamefully fail, we shall become infamous to the whole world.” —George Washington

 At the advent of the American Revolution, John Adams wrote, “Objects of the most stupendous magnitude, and measure in which the lives and liberties of millions yet unborn are intimately interested, are now before us.
 We are in the very midst of a revolution the most complete, unexpected and remarkable of any in the history of nations.”